 - Togarashi, furikake (For garnish)

 - Begin by making poached egg.
 I made mine using the sous vide method, cooking it at 75 Celsius for 13.5 minutes.
-See this article about sous-vide poached eggs for more info.
-You can also poach it the traditional way – see this article for instructions.

 - Cut and watch all the vegetables and set aside.